-Through this post, we will know important and interesting facts related to Mira Nair (मीरा नायर) such as his personal information, education and career, achievement and awards and other information.
-Important facts related to Mira Nair given here, have been collected from various sources, this will help you in preparing for competitive exams questions.
+Through this chapter, we will know important and interesting facts related to Mira Nair such as his personal information, education and career, achievements and honored awards and many more.
+Important facts related to Mira Nair given in this topic have been collected, which will help you in preparing for competitive exams.

 Date of Birth | 15 October 1957 |